Porkul/daysUntilVacation/README.md

 Hi!

-Are you looking forward to your vacation as eagerly as I am? :D
+Are you looking forward to your vacation as eagerly as I am?